Government of Goa launch the Self Assessment App for COVID19 - Express Computer

 With TestYourselfGoa, the State of Goa becomes the first state in India to partner with a healthcare technology company to take action and prevent the spread of the virus across their state by providing patients with self-evaluation assessments and monitoring vulnerable citizens

-Goa becomes the first State in India to adopt an automated technological solution for the citizens to carry out a self-assessment test for COVID19, besides, the App provides information on Self Quarantine, Helpline numbers to reach out to, and other such information.
+Goa becomes the first State in India to adopt an automated technological solution for the citizens to carry out a self-assessment test for COVID-19, besides, the App provides information on Self Quarantine, Helpline numbers to reach out to, and other such information.

-The Government of Goa has partnered with Innovaccer, Inc. headquartered in San Francisco, a leading healthcare data activation platform company focused on delivering more efficient and effective healthcare through the use of pioneering analytics and transparent, clean, and accurate data.
+The Government of Goa has partnered with Innovaccer, Inc., headquartered in San Francisco, a leading healthcare technology company focused on delivering more efficient and effective healthcare through the use of pioneering analytics and transparent, clean, and accurate data.

 Innovaccer will assist the citizens to conduct a self-assessment test, where the person fills a survey based on the symptoms and the solution will assist them to take the next step accordingly without having to physically visit a healthcare facility.